 You may have heard that the root dong quai can help with menstrual cramping and pain.
 This ancient Chinese medicine is often found in supplements or incorporated into teas.

-However, studies are mixed on this herb’s effectiveness.
+However, are mixed on this herb’s effectiveness.
 Researchers in one study found the herb to be ineffective at combating hot flashes.
 More research is needed on this root, as well as other complementary and alternative therapies.

 You shouldn’t take dong quai if you: